quicksilver/manual/docs/Text.md

 ## Specially Formatted Text

 The above actions work for all text, but Quicksilver recognizes some text forms and provides more actions for them and often chooses a special default action.
-E.g., if the text in the first pane looks like an email address (i.e., `text@text.text`, with at least one @ and one period) then the **Email item…** actions are available.
+E.g., if the text in the first pane looks like an e-mail address (i.e., `text@text.text`, with at least one @ and one period) then the **E-mail item…** actions are available.
 If the text looks like an URL, then the **Open URL** action is available.
 Depending on how the actions are ranked in the Actions Preferences these might become the default actions.
-In these cases the background of the pane changes to include a faint version of the email or URL icons.
+In these cases the background of the pane changes to include a faint version of the e-mail or URL icons.
 These are the only two special forms that Quicksilver recognizes that I know of, but see below for how to perform math calculations.

 ## Math Calculations